amnn/typed-geomlab-report/report.md

 \subsubsection{Reference cells and Hash Tables}
 Whilst there are tried and tested methods by which HM may be extended to maintain soundness in languages with mutable state, we have removed all sources of it from our subset in an effort to maintain focus.

+\subsubsection{Sequencing}
+Without any side-effectful operations, we have no need for sequential composition

 \section{Listings}